paddysplace/paddysblog-v3/_drafts/running-and-depression.md

 I don't think I've really felt the runners high.
 At the moment every run is a reminder that I could injure myself again.
 The motivation has gone.
 I'm still trying to push myself to keep at it.
 I want to.
 I need to do this.
 I need something and this feels like it's it.
 It has to be.
 Because at the minute there is nothing else.

 I have a goal in sight.
 Parkrun.
 Surrounded by dozens of strangers all excited to be there.
 I'm hoping their enthusiasm will rub off on me.
 Maybe I'll even talk to somebody.
 Which is unlikely as I'm woefully introverted.
 Maybe that's will kick start the endorphins enough to make me feel alive.
 And to belong.
-Maybe despite everything i need other people.
+Maybe despite everything, I need other people.
 People to run with.
 People going through depression.
 People that might understand.
 Me.
+I don't know if I'll ever get there.
+It's something to aim for.
+Something I'm trying to keep as a positive target to aim for.
+Even if I end up walking half of the 5k then I'll consider that a win.

 #### Conclusion